tj-tusharjain/azure-compute-docs/articles/virtual-machines/automatic-vm-guest-patching.md

 If automatic VM guest patching is already enabled for your VM, a periodic patch assessment is performed on the VM during the VM's off-peak hours.
 This process is automatic and the results of the latest assessment can be reviewed through the VM's instance view as described earlier in this document.
 You can also trigger an on-demand patch assessment for your VM at any time.
 Patch assessment can take a few minutes to complete and the status of the latest assessment is updated on the VM's instance view.

 > [!NOTE]
->On-demand patch assessment does not automatically trigger patch installation.
-If you have enabled automatic VM guest patching then the assessed and applicable patches for the VM are installed during the VM's off-peak hours, following the availability-first patching process described earlier in this document.
+>On-demand patch assessment doesn't automatically trigger patch installation.
+If you have enabled automatic VM guest patching, then the assessed and applicable patches for the VM are installed during the VM's off-peak hours, following the availability-first patching process described earlier in this document.

 ### REST API
 Use the [Assess Patches](/rest/api/compute/virtual-machines/assess-patches) API to assess available patches for your virtual machine.